 This refers to accidental loss of fecal material or stool.
 Some may have a more minor version of this problem whereby they only lose control of gas or small amounts of stool.
 Others may experience complete loss of control of bowel movements.
 Incontinence is more prevalent among women than men.

 A significant problem affecting these individuals is the embarrassment and the stigma associated with incontinence which prevents them from seeking treatment even when incontinence affects their quality of life.
 Many people alter their physical and social activities or even employment in order to deal with their problems.

 As providers, our biggest challenge is to encourage our patients to seek treatment and create an open and comfortable environment where patients can discuss these issues without shame or embarrassment.

-There are several causes of bowel incontinence.
-Sometimes more than one
+There are several causes of incontinence.
+Sometimes more than one cause may apply.

 - Damage to anal sphincter muscle and nerves during childbirth

 - Surgeries like hemorrhoidectomy, fistula treatment or removal of part of the colon.

 - Medications like antibiotics and chronic laxative use

 - Diseases that cause chronic diarrhea

 - Diseases that affect general health by diabetes and obesity